 While any language is worth learning because it provides a window into what people’s perspective and career scope, the Chinese, however, is unique.
 Fluency in Mandarin can enable you to communicate with over 1 billion people of the world’s second-largest economy.

-China is emerging as one of the strong global economies since the last two decade and is the world’s biggest holder of foreign exchange reserves with 3 trillion US dollars a few months back (Oct 2018).
+China is emerging as one of the strong global economies for the last two decades and is the world’s biggest holder of foreign exchange reserves with 3 trillion US dollars a few months back (Oct 2018).
 Business, travel, and trade are all increasing with China, so it will not hurt you to start learning the Chinese language in India.

 Realize that learning another language such as Mandarin Chinese can be fun and is unquestionably valuable for anyone.
 Here are some advantages and good reasons associated with acquiring the Chinese language in India: